JeffersonLab/remoll/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Documentation has been added / uodated
 - [ ] Changes have been communicated to collaborators

 ### Does this PR introduce breaking changes?
-What changes might users nerd to make to their code?
+What changes might users need to make to their code?

 ### Does this PR change default behavior?